zsun01/zsun01/README.md

 - 👋 Hi, I’m @zsun01
+- 🌱 I’m currently studying statistics and mathematics at University of Wisconsin-Madison and planning to graduate at 2023
 - 👀 I’m interested in statistical genetics
-- 🌱 I’m currently studying statistics and mathematics at University of Wisconsin-Madison
-- 📝 I’m looking to aplly for PhD program in Biostatistics at the end of 2023
+- 📝 I’m applying for Ph.D in Biostatistics

 <!---
 zsun01/zsun01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.